-Start your career at the RUH as a Healthcare Assistant
+Start your career at the RUH as a Healthcare Support Worker

-If you're looking for a career that makes a positive difference to you and others, one that offers variety and can open you up to a whole world of opportunities - apply today to become a healthcare assistant.
+If you are looking for a career that makes a positive difference to you and others, one that offers variety and can open you up to a whole world of opportunities - apply today to become a Healthcare Support Worker.

 We are looking for people who are passionate about caring for others, work well as part of a team and are willing to learn.
 In return, we'll train and develop you and you'll work with extraordinary people here at the Royal United Hospitals Bath.

-Healthcare assistants play an important role in our nursing teams, you will help patients feel as comfortable and stress-free as possible.
-You'll work under the guidance of a healthcare professional such as a nurse and your job will vary day-to-day.
+Healthcare Support Worker's play an important role in our nursing teams, you will help patients feel as comfortable and stress-free as possible.
+You'll work under the guidance of a nurse and your job will vary day-to-day.

 If you have the following qualities listed below, then we want to hear from you: